JohnsonsonChen/fotag/README.txt

-Allows users to upload and rate theirs pictures by apply Factory design pattern and Model-View-Controller architecture
+An app that allows users to upload and rate theirs pictures

 Allows users to display theirs pictures using grid view and list view